stijnvandervegt/livescore/README.md

 livescore
 =========

-Livescore application
+Best practice

-Use camelCase
+* Use camelCase
-Use first upper for Collections
+* Use first upper for Collections